excid3/rails/guides/source/getting_started.md

 Creating a New Rails App
 ------------------------

-We're going to build a project called `store` - a simple e-commerce app that demonstrates several powerful features included in Rails as default.
+We're going to build a project called `store` - a simple e-commerce app that demonstrates several of Rails' built-in features.

+TIP: Any commands prefaced with a dollar sign `$` should be run in the terminal.

 ### Prerequisites